Hochopepper/SwordToShield/Character_Creation/Classes/Warrior.md

 ### Unstoppable (9th Level)
-When you are reduced to or below 0 hitpoints you may expend your remaining hit dice or 10 hit dice (whichever is a larger amount) and stand back up with half your maximum hitpoints.
+When you are reduced to or below 0 hitpoints you may expend your remaining hit dice or 10 hit dice (whichever is a smaller amount) and stand back up with half your maximum hitpoints.

 ### Herculean (9th Level)